 Imagine then, being 21-year old Brazilian fitness model Paola Antonini, who at the beginning of a promising career, suffered a devastating loss.
 Today, nearly five years later, she lives life without limitations as a successful working model, social media influencer, columnist, positive body image advocate and amputee.
 Here is her story.

-“At that moment, I didn’t care what that meant for my modelling career or the rest of my life; I just wanted the pain to go away.”
+“At that moment, I didn’t care what that meant for my modeling career or the rest of my life; I just wanted the pain to go away.”

 “I really want to show people that anything is possible, and life doesn’t have to stop because of an amputation.
 No way!
 We can do whatever we want.”